Vernon T. Jones MTS, Spiritual Consultant, Author

 This prayer is commonly referred to as the “Serenity Prayer” and was first written by American theologian Reinhold Niebuhr between 1932-1933.
 This prayer has been adopted by a number of different groups, and marketed in many distinctive ways.
 It has been sold on coins, posters, and pictures and has helped countless people over the years.

-These words have so much meaning for all of us, at most anytime; but especially during this time of uncertainly with the last few months of government actions which have impacted numerous individuals and groups.
+These words have so much meaning for all of us, at most anytime; but especially during this time of uncertainly with the recent government actions which have impacted numerous individuals and groups.
 Right now, there are many of us who are feeling confused, and are struggling.
-There are so many things that we cannot understand and control related to these situations.
+There are so many things that we cannot understand, and control related to these situations.

 I do not know how life will look like in our Nation after we get through this.
 But my faith is in God’s infinite love, that no matter what the future holds, God’s love will be with us regardless of what comes down the road.
 During these days, try praying this as the Spirit moves you: “God, grant me the serenity to accept the things I cannot change; courage to change the things I can, and the wisdom to know the difference.”